m-renaud/m-renaud.github.io/index.md

   I have always been interested in the way that programming languages are designed, and how that design effects how you approach solving a problem in that language.
-In particular, I enjoy writing in C++ but I've always had a *thing* for functional languages like Haskell and CommonLisp (but I'll get to that in a blog entry sometime).
+I used to really enjoy writing everything in C++ but working in a huge C++ codebase has really exposed some of the sharper edges and limitations of the language.
+I find that working in functional languages is much more natural to me with my favorite language being Haskell.

 - <span class="heading">Distributed Computing</span>